kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 ## Summary

-This KEP proposes adding a new `UnusedSince` status field on a `PersistentVolumeClaim` to determine when a PVC was last used by a Pod.
+This KEP proposes adding a new `Unused` condition on `PersistentVolumeClaimStatus` to determine whether a PVC is currently in use by a Pod.
 This enables cluster administrators to identify unused PVCs and implement cleanup policies for storage that is no longer in use.
+The `lastTransitionTime` of the condition indicates when the PVC last changed between used and unused states.

 ## Motivation